nicholy/CMPT276-Project/ProductDocument.md

 <br>    Tools we will use for testing and assuring the quality would consist of  Javascript Sandbox and a
 <br>    manual code in a separate Javascript file(Build up with each release).

-### __Main Implementation Language/ Software Repository__
+### __Main Implementation Language/ Software Repository (UPDATED)__

-<br>   Main implementation language would be Javascript and all code would be stored using GitHub.
+<br>   Main implementation language would be Javascript and code will be stored using Google Drive during coding stages while the Final update of the code will be stored in Github.

 ### __Detailed Use Cases For Next Release ( UPDATED )__